Peru community plans opposition to Las Bambas mine expansion

 Most of those living near the mine are indigenous people of Quechua descent and have repeatedly accused the Chinese company of failing to provide enough jobs and money to the region, one of the poorest in Peru, despite the vast mineral wealth.

+Later on Friday, the federal government said in a statement it would send more national police troops to the region, an effort it says will free up the movement of vehicles and people and avoid disruption to regional economic activity.
+The move is a shift in strategy by the government of leftist President Pedro Castillo, who was attempting to avoid police confrontation with communities in the area.

+"The Ministry of the Interior maintains a dissuasive police presence, guaranteeing the normal development of activities, both for communities and for companies in the public and private sectors," it said.

-(Reporting by Marco Aquino and Marcelo Rochabrun; Writing by Steven Grattan; Editing by Aurora Ellis)
+(Reporting by Marco Aquino and Marcelo Rochabrun; Writing by Steven Grattan and Carolina Pulice; Editing by Aurora Ellis)

 ((Steven.Grattan@thomsonreuters.com;))